FlintDLoco/morse-python/README.md

 text to morse translator
 ####

-the dictionary is to save lines, main file is Text_morse
+the dictionary is to save lines, main file is Texto_morse